Axelpuff/hundredschools/descriptions/mozi/quote.md

-The benevolent care for others impartially.
+*"The benevolent care for others impartially."*